scaling-lightning/scaling-lightning/README.md

 ### Example CLI Commands

-    # list nodes on the network
+    # list nodes on the network (names were taken from the helmfile)
     go run . list

     # get wallet balance of node named bitcoind